ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ### TYPE

 ```
-_LINE 			A solid linefill layer that sits behind a color layer, often used when 2 pieces share the same lineart.
-_LINEART		A "hollow" lineart layer that sits above a color layer.
-More rare, thus the longer naming.
+_LINE 			Layer that prepresents the lineart of an object.
+Can be
 _REF			A reference or guide.
-_DUMMY			Layers just for visuals in an art program, these aren't needed for rigging.
+_DUM  			Layers just for visuals in an art program, these aren't needed for rigging.
 Often in combination with _REF.
 _DUP  			Layers that are only drawn once, but needed multiple times on the model.
 To be duplicated in L2D after they are rigged.
-_DELETE			CSP only layers.
+_DEL			CSP only layers.
 Delete before PSD export (If you see one of these in a delivery, I made a mistake.
 Feel free to shame me :p).
 ```

 ### EFFECTS AND MASKS

 ```
-_MASK 			Layers that are clipped onto other layers.
+_CL 			Layers that are clipped onto other layers.
 Target should be obvious from context.
+If applied to a group its meant to use offscreen rendering OR apply to all child layers, in case of an older Cubism version.
-_INVMASK		Layers that are an invert mask for other layers.
+_MSK			Layers that are an invert mask for other layers.
-_SHINE			A shine effect that is able to be moved separately from the object.
+_SHN			A shine effect that is able to be moved separately from the object.
 Almost always has a clipping mask and layer mode.
 ```

 ### LAYER MODES